connorburgess/connorburgess/README.md

 - **Employed**: I work at [Fiction Tribe](https://fictiontribe.com/) as a Software Developer.

-- **Open Source Lover**: The latest open source project I've worked on is [Fiction Tribe Webpack](https://fictiontribe.com/os/webpack-boilerplate/), a Webpack 5 / GSAP / SASS starter for your landing page development.
+- **Open Source**: The latest open source project I've worked on is [Fiction Tribe Webpack](https://fictiontribe.com/os/webpack-boilerplate/), a Webpack 5 / GSAP / SASS starter for your landing page development.

 - **Personal Projects**: I’m working on **Nomad Picks**, a Next.js / Sanity CMS app for travel gear discovery.